Nearly two-thirds of Canadians feel holiday spending is ‘out of control’

-And shopping budgets are rising in tandem, a new Canadian Imperial Bank of Commerce survey finds, up 8 per cent this year to an average of $643 across Canada; other spending, on expenses like decor, entertaining, and boxing-day sales, averages at $291.
-Canadians, in turn, are stressed.
+And shopping budgets are rising in tandem, a new Canadian Imperial Bank of Commerce survey finds, up 8 per cent this year to an average of $643 across Canada; other spending, on expenses such as decor, entertaining, and boxing-day sales, averages $291.
+Consumers, in turn, are stressed.
 Nearly two-thirds of the survey's 1,512 respondents called holiday spending "out of control."
 Slightly over half already expect to go over budget.

-"It's time to reset expectations, so the holidays can be enjoyed to their fullest," said David Nicholson, CIBC's vice-president of Imperial Service, in a statement.
-"No tradition is set in stone.
-Take some time with friends and family to discuss new traditions that might better reflect your shared values and help to reduce the costs and stress of the holidays."

-Three quarters of Canadians would rather save more money during the Christmas season.
+Three-quarters of Canadians would rather save more money during the Christmas season.
+It might be time, the bank says, for Canadians to "reset expectations" when it comes to the holidays, and to be more open with loved ones about the financial stress the season can bring.
+"Your family and friends may be feeling it as well," says Kathleen Woodard, CIBC's senior vice-president and regional head for Ontario.

+So this is an opportunity, she continues, to have honest conversations "about how you choose to spend that holiday time in a way that is meaningful to you, and reflects your shared values."

-While half will use cash or debit to cover costs, 59 per cent said they will use credit, though rewards points and gift cards are becoming more popular, the survey found – especially among women, millennials and people living in Atlantic Canada.
+While half of consumers will use cash or debit to cover costs, 59 per cent said they will use credit – up from 46 per cent last year, though most credit card users expect to pay off their balances quickly.
+And rewards points and gift cards are becoming more popular, the survey found – especially among women, millennials and people living in Atlantic Canada.

+Scott Terrio of insolvency trustees Cooper & Co. says he doesn't see many insolvency filings in December "because people are really busy getting into trouble."
+Then, in mid-January, his four busiest months of the year begin.
+He has a ready-made list of suggestions for people looking to curb their spending in the Christmas season.

+"Cash hurts," Mr. Terrio says, since handing it over feels like so much more of a tangible loss than tapping a card.
+Separate that cash into envelopes for each person on your gift list, he continues; that'll let you realize just how finite your budget is.
+Letting yourself browse malls is a trigger to spend, too: "Go and buy – don't shop."
+And save extra money by hitting a dollar store for anything you're going to throw out anyway, such as wrapping paper and tape, he says.

 Some consumers are adapting how they handle the season to curb stress and overspending: 38 per cent said they've already changed a tradition; 43 per cent put hard limits on gift spending; and one in five Canadians are turning to a single gift exchange, like a Secret Santa.